sctech-tr/osearch/README.md

 - yandex
 - brave search
 - baidu
-## is there a dark mode?
+## features:
+- dark mode
+- a variety of search engines
+- it remembers your preferred search engine
-there is! it even remembers your choice.
+- it remembers your theme
+- it's fast
+- the search results open in the same tab
 ## how do i use it?
 website: https://search.sctech.mooo.com